-Here is a fantastic easy DIY gift idea: Easy Melt and Pour Homemade Soap Recipes for Christmas with Pine & Frankincense Essential Oils
+Here is a fantastic easy DIY gift idea: Easy Melt and Pour Handmade Soap Recipes for Christmas with Pine & Frankincense Essential Oils

 It’s time to plan ahead now for your DIY Christmas gifts you plan on making.
 A super easy DIY gift idea is this homemade soap recipe for Christmas!

 You just need 4 ingredients and less than an hour of your time, you will get 12 homemade soap bars.
 It’s so much fun making your own soap, and using a melt and pour soap base is the easiest way to do so!
 These holiday soap bars have a wonderful Christmas aroma combination of pine and frankincense – a glorious scent to celebrate the most wonderful time of the year. 😉

 What You’ll Need for your easy Homemade Soap Recipe for Christmas:

-- 2 lb block of melt & pour Shea Butter soap base – this is enough for 12 bars
+- 2 lb block of melt & pour soap base with Shea Butter – this is enough for 12 bars of soap.

 **FYI on soap base quality is that it is worth it to pay a bit more and get a natural version – like the Our Earth’s Secret brand.
 I had a much better experience with natural soaps as they melt better and feel better on your skin.
 I’ve tried cheaper and it’s just not worth the savings in my opinion.
 You may be able to find this particular soap base at a craft store as well.
 It’s an all natural soap base with all natural ingredients.

 - Silicone Mold